 Where: Anastasiou Zinna 34, Athina 117 41

 The Fabrica of Euphronios is a tasty secret that Athens locals have kept for themselves.
 The establishment is a Greek taverna with a twist – much like the innovative menu that it boasts.
 Somehow, it has escaped the eyes and radars of most tourists.

-The intimate setting, decorated with wooden furnishing and shelves stacked full of wines from across Greece.
-The Fabrica of Euphronios has something of an eccentric vibe with the sprawling Salvador Dali style unusual art pieces and paintings that decorate the walls.
+The intimate setting is decorated with wooden furnishings and shelves stacked full of wines from across Greece.
+The Fabrica of Euphronios has something of an eccentric vibe.
+Sprawling, Salvador Dali style art pieces and paintings decorate the walls.

 Raw carpaccio style meats make an appearance on the menu, as does crab, and even scorpion.
 A visit to such a unique place does not have to break the bank either.
 Tapas style dishes can be purchased here from between 3-9 euros.